NaszvadiG/cim-xa/README.md

 - You need a basic PHP rule engine [PHPRuler]
 - You need a job queue facility [Celery + AmqPHP]
 - You need debugging via Chrome Console {PHPChrome]
-- You need a cURL library [PPHPcURL]
+- You need a cURL library [PHPcURL]
 - You need to send HTML email [Zend]
 - You need to format HTML email or other non-browser views [Savant]**